hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-provision-hpe-greenlake-private-cloud-resources-from-servicenow-service-catalog.md

 #### Private cloud service user account

-Before you begin the integration process, raise a HPE GreenLake support ticket to create a service user in your HPE GreenLake for private cloud environment.
+Before you begin the integration process, raise a ticket on HPE GreenLake support to create a service user in your HPE GreenLake for private cloud environment.
 For details, see [Request for sub-tenant service user for ServiceNow integration](https://support.hpe.com/hpesc/public/docDisplay?docId=a00092451en_us&page=request-for-subtenant-service-user-for-servicenow-integration.html).

 #### Private cloud user in ServiceNow

-Using ServiceNow admin user, create a HPE GreenLake for private cloud user in ServiceNow with below roles
+Using ServiceNow admin user, create a HPE GreenLake for private cloud user in ServiceNow with the below roles:

 * catalog_admin
 * import_transformer
 * itil
 * rest_service
 * xmodamorpheus_ca.integration *(NOTE: You can only assign this role after installing the Morpheus plugin.
 If you are creating this user before that, you must go back and add this role after installing the plugin.)*

 <!--EndFragment-->